 Also note that the header of your site may reduce in size for mobile view, and if you don't have dynamic mobile codes, the slider height will no longer be dynamic for mobile view.
 For this example, the header height reduces from 70px to 60px for the mobile view (make sure to check your mobile header height as well).
 Add the orange code below to the CSS codes you added in Step 4 as well and add "60" as shown in bold below:

 To turn your natural slider into a custom height slider, simply add the orange codes below to the CSS codes you added in Step 4.
 Adjust the bold codes to give your fullscreen slider a custom height and be sure to keep all 3 codes the exact same number.

 For example, if I wanted my fullscreen slider to occupy just 30% of the height available on the screen it's being viewed on, I would add "30" to all 3 codes as shown below in bold.

-Weebly Tricks is a third-party Weebly 'after market' site providing themes, tutorials, and widgets for Weebly sites.
+Weebly Tricks is a third-party Weebly 'after market' site providing tutorials, apps, and widgets for Weebly sites.
 Weebly Tricks is not affiliated with Weebly, Inc in any manner.
 Not all tutorials work for every site and may require additional customizing.
 Always save your files before editing.